 Written by Simon Addison – Climate Change Advisor, IFAW

-That was the topic of discussion last month, when leaders from IFAW’s climate and Africa programmes met with Kenya’s Ministry of Environment, Climate Change and Forestry to discuss the upcoming African Climate Summit and the innovative ways in which Kenya itself plans to conserve and protect wildlife as valuable natural capital in the fight against climate change.
+That was the topic of discussion last month, when leaders from IFAW’s climate and Africa programs met with Kenya’s Ministry of Environment, Climate Change and Forestry to discuss the upcoming African Climate Summit and the innovative ways in which Kenya itself plans to conserve and protect wildlife as valuable natural capital in the fight against climate change.

 Principal Secretary Eng.
 Festus K. Ng'eno hosted the IFAW team in the Ministry’s Nairobi office, which is currently making arrangements to host the African Climate Summit, set to take place this September during Africa Climate Week.
 Both are key events in the lead up to the UN Climate Change Conference (COP28) this November in Dubai.